rusefi/rusefi_documentation/TCU-status.md

 ![image](https://github.com/rusefi/rusefi/assets/48498823/0d065f3c-4d31-4d5d-bc41-1baff06a7455)

+## Modern Stuff

 Then we have some complex transmissions with external TCU like Honda, or clutch-to-clutch like Aisin 09G/09M, and modern transmissions with TCU located inside the transmission assembly.

 For those we are focusing on CAN integration only, not looking to re-invent the TCU itself.
+Even if someone implements direct solenoid/actuator control, we doubt that anyone within the enthusiast realm would be able to meaningfully tune such a solution anyway.
+CANbus integration with the OEM TCU is the only way for modern transmissions!